 - A majority of the directors should be independent directors

 - The Chairman should be an independent director

-- The positions of Chairman and Managing Director are required to be held by separate persons.
+- The positions of Chairman and Managing Director must be held by separate persons.

-The Board meets on a regular basis to monitor the performance of management and the Company and to ensure implementation of Board strategies and decisions.
+The Board meets regularly to monitor management performance and the Company to ensure Board strategies and decisions are implemented.
 Details of the number of meetings held and attendance by each director are set out each year in the Annual Report.
-Click here to download copies of the Annual Report.

 2.4 Conflicts and Declaration of Interests